Mu-Nirvana/jenkins-cloud-create/README.md

 * [src/azure](src/azure) Azure Terraform
 * [examples](examples) Contains example files for terraform variable inputs

+## Infrastructure overview
+The terraform projects in this repository configure a basic kubernetes cluster on the cloud, along with a container registry to privately host container images.
+This is designed to support the creation or migration of a cloud-based Jenkins server

 ## Getting started (AKS)
 Setup project and create Azure infrastructure